alexborisov/foxfire/docs/tables/layout.md

-Class File Layout
+#Class File Layout

-Class Header
+###Class Header

-Every database table in BP-Media is represented by its own class.
+Every database table in FoxFire is represented by its own class.
 If a class needs multiple database tables, each of its tables is wrapped in a separate child class, and the parent class instantiates the child classes.

 Each table class starts with a vars block.
 If the class is used as the data source for an INSERT, UPDATE, or INDATE query, the contents of any vars which have names that match the names of columns in the class' database table will be used in the query.
 For example, if the database table has a column called 'user_id', the class has a var called $user_id, and an instance of the class is used as a data source for a query, then the contents of $user_id will be used in the query.